 A Tribute to Dean George Pearsall

-George W. Pearsall was an internationally recognized research engineer and engineering education innovator who served as dean of engineering twice, from 1969 to 1974 and 1982 to 1983
+George W. Pearsall was an internationally recognized engineer and education innovator who served Duke as dean of engineering twice, 1969 to 1974 and 1982 to 1983

-In this 2014 video created for the Pratt School of Engineering's 75th anniversary, Dean Pearsall provided his thoughts on engineering education and research at Duke and the school’s history:
+In this video created for the Pratt School of Engineering's 75th anniversary in 2014, Dean Pearsall discusses engineering education and research at Duke:

 Biography